gloveboxes/OpenAI-Whisper-Transcriber-Sample/docs/docs/10-Introduction.md

 ![](../static/img/whispering-wide.jpeg)

-# Build a home assistant with OpenAI Whisper and Functions
+# Introduction to OpenAI Whisper and Functions

 This sample demonstrates how you can build a simple home assistant with [OpenAI Whisper](https://openai.com/research/whisper) and [OpenAI Functions](https://platform.openai.com/docs/guides/gpt/function-calling).
 OpenAI Whisper is a powerful multilingual speech-to-text transcription model.
 OpenAI Functions extract structured data from unstructured prompt data, making it easier for your code to determine the next course of action.